PavelKriz/PavelKriz.github.io/about.md

 <img class="rounded-img" style="float: right;" width="20%" src="/images/Pavel_Kriz_web_full_small.jpg">

-My name is Pavel Kříž, a platform and software engineer with hands-on experience running large-scale, production-critical services and also software development, both full-stack apps and cloud infrastructure components.
-My journey began in computer graphics and evolved through pure Software Engineering before I found my niche in combination with cloud  With MSc in Software Engineering, I specialize in bridging the gap between DevOps, Backend Development, and scalable Infrastructure.
+My name is Pavel Kříž, and at work I am a platform and software engineer with hands-on experience improving developer experience, running large-scale production-critical services, and developing software and tooling.
+My journey began at university, where I studied computer graphics, and evolved through pure software engineering before I found myself in platform engineering.

+When I find some free time, I like to share some of my projects and experiences in these posts.
+However, I like to write them myself, without AI 😯, to keep the blog personal, so it takes quite some time.
+I began by posting about some interesting projects I took part in at university.
+Nowadays, I post about what I do and what I like to spend my free time on.
+From a technology perspective, that includes:
+- developing fun projects
+- self-hosting
+  - docker or kubernetes
+- running services in cloud
+- smart home
+- 3D printing
+- and others

+Apart from those, I also like to talk about my experiences and tech opinions.

 <ul class="social-media-list">
   {%- if site.dribbble_username -%}<li><a href="https://dribbble.com/{{ site.dribbble_username| cgi_escape | escape }}"><svg class="svg-icon"><use xlink:href="{{ '/assets/minima-social-icons.svg#dribbble' | relative_url }}"></use></svg> <span class="username">{{ site.dribbble_username| escape }}</span></a></li>{%- endif -%}